joebertj/joebertj/README.md

 I'm always exploring new tools and techniques to improve system reliability and security.

-My current AI average usage is 2 Billion tokes per months
+My current AI average usage is 2 Billion tokens per month

 ### 💻 Technologies and Tools: